patters-match/SC2KmacOS/README.md

-# How to run SimCity 2000 Special Edition on modern macOS
+# How to run SimCity 2000 Special Edition on modern macOS in 2025

 ![SC2000 Gameplay](images/sc2000.png)